 Wedding planning may be stressful, but you should be able to rely on your chosen suppliers and wedding professionals.
 Asking the right questions will help you work out which suppliers are best for you.
 In this new series we’ll be talking you through the kind of things you might want to ask a potential vendor before you book.
 First up, wedding photographers.

-Sophie Elliott is both a bride-to-be and wedding photographer so she’s the perfect person to shed some light.
+Sophie Cass is both a bride-to-be and wedding photographer so she’s the perfect person to shed some light.

 Choosing your perfect photographer can be a long and difficult process.
 As a bride-to-be and wedding photographer, I know this only too well.
 Before you book your photographer, take the time to sit down with them and ask them these questions either in person or via email.
 You don’t want to find out on the day or after the wedding that they weren’t right for you.

 1. How far in advance should I book you?